According to research on parenting styles, proximal parenting ten... | Study Prep in Pearson+

 1

-Step 1: Understand the concept of proximal parenting, which involves close physical and emotional contact between the parent and child, such as holding, carrying, and constant interaction.
+Step 1: Understand the concept of proximal parenting.
+Proximal parenting is characterized by close physical contact and high levels of caregiver involvement, such as holding, carrying, and constant physical closeness with the child.

-Step 2: Review research findings on the outcomes of proximal parenting, focusing on how this style influences children's behavior and emotional development.
+Step 2: Review research findings on the outcomes of proximal parenting.
+Studies suggest that children raised with proximal parenting tend to develop strong attachment bonds due to the consistent physical closeness and responsiveness of the caregiver.

-Step 3: Compare the characteristics typically associated with proximal parenting, such as increased obedience and attentiveness to caregivers, with the options provided.
+Step 3: Compare the behavioral and emotional traits associated with proximal parenting.
+These children often show higher obedience and compliance because of the close monitoring and guidance from caregivers, but they may also exhibit less self-awareness as their independence is less encouraged.

-Step 4: Recognize that proximal parenting tends to foster children who are more obedient and less self-aware, as they are closely guided and monitored by their caregivers.
+Step 4: Contrast proximal parenting outcomes with other parenting styles, such as distal parenting, which encourages more independence and self-reliance in children through less physical contact and more verbal communication.

-Step 5: Conclude that the correct description of children raised with proximal parenting is that they are more obedient and less self-aware, rather than more aggressive, less attached, or more independent.
+Step 5: Conclude that the research supports the idea that proximal parenting tends to produce children who are more obedient and less self-aware, rather than more independent or aggressive.

 Watch next